rahmanmd86/se-screener-mdmr/README.md

 ### To run the application

-- Generate `node_modules` folder in the project install application dependencies by running
+- To generate `node_modules` folder in the project to install the application dependencies, run
 ```
 npm install
 ```